xlnsresearch/xlns/docs/source/xlnstorch/api/autograd.rst

     When using the LNSFunction class, you should pass the LNSTensor objects as inputs to the apply method, not their internal values.
 This allows the autograd system to correctly track the operations and compute gradients.
-    However, in the forward method, the inputs will be the internal values of the LNSTensor objects, so that you can perform the necessary LNS operations directly.
-All differentiable outputs should be returned as float64 tensors.
-For example:
+    However, in the forward method, the inputs will be the int64 internal values of the LNSTensor objects, so that you can perform the necessary LNS operations directly.
+The indices of LNSTensor outputs should be denoted in the ``_lnstensor_outputs`` list field of your function class.
+This allows the autograd system to correctly handle the outputs of your custom operation.
+Leaving the _lnstensor_outputs list empty indicates that all outputs are LNSTensors.

     .. code-block:: python